Topic

 • This dataset contains the underway data collected during the Aurora Australis Voyage 6 1997-98.
 This was a dedicated marine science cruise researching Subantarctic oceanography.
 Underway (meteorological, fluorometer and thermosalinograph) data are available online via the Australian Antarctic Division web page.
 No Echolistener (depth) data were logged during this voyage.
 For further information, see the Marine Science Support Data Quality Report via the Related URL section.

-• This dataset contains the underway data collected during the Aurora Australis Voyage 5 2005-06.
-This voyage began in Hobart, and went to Casey and Macquarie Island before returning to Hobart.
+• This dataset contains the underway data collected during the Aurora Australis Voyage V1 2007/08 (SIPEX).
+This voyage began in Hobart, and travelled to the ice edge where a large number of scientific observations were collected.
 Underway (meteorological) data are available online via the Australian Antarctic Division Data Centre web page (or via the Related URL section).
+See also other SIPEX metadata records.

 • On every voyage of the Aurora Australis, approximately 50 onboard sensors collect data on average every 10 seconds.
 These data are known as the underway datasets.
 The type of data collected include water and air temperature, wind speeds, ship speed and location, humidity, fluorescence, salinity and so on.
 For the full list of available data types, see the website.
 These data are broadcast "live" (every 30 minutes) back to Australia and are available via the Australian Oceanographic Data Centre's portal (see the provided link).
 Once the ship returns to port, the data are then transferred to Australian Antarctic Division servers where they are then made available via the Marine Science Data Search system (see the provided URL).
-This dataset contains the underway data collected during Voyage 5 of the Aurora Australis Voyage in the 2011/12 season.
-Purpose of voyage: Recover Davis and Casey summer personnel Underway (meteorological) data are available online via the Australian Antarctic Division Data Centre web page (or via the Related URL section).
+This dataset contains the underway data collected during Voyage 2 of the Aurora Australis Voyage in the 2017/18 season.
+Purpose of voyage: Casey Resupply, recover and deploy whale mooring, krill trawl.
+Leader: Mr. James Moloney Deputy Leader: Mr. Dave Pryce Underway (meteorological) data are available online via the Australian Antarctic Division Data Centre web page (or via the Related URL section).